Asian Studies Major

 This requirement is seen as a minimum.
 The program encourages majors to attain fluency in an Asian language.
 Ideally, students will augment language study at SJU with an immersion experience of a semester or more.
 Part of the program’s endowment will be dedicated to funding student needs for study abroad.

-For languages not offered at SJU (Hindi, Urdu, Korean, etc.), the program will help interested students find appropriate instruction at other institutions or abroad, unless and until SJU is able to offer these languages on campus.
+For languages not offered at SJU (Hindi, Urdu, Korean, etc.), the program may help interested students find appropriate instruction at other institutions or abroad, unless and until SJU is able to offer these languages on campus.